-Costs related to clinical trials can be unpredictable and therefore there can be no guarantee that we will have sufficient capital to fund our continued clinical studies of KB103 and planned preclinical studies for our other product candidates including KB105, or our operations.
-Our funds may not be sufficient to enable us to seek marketing approval to commercially launch KB103 or any other product candidate, including KB105.
+Costs related to clinical trials can be unpredictable and therefore there can be no guarantee that we will have sufficient capital to fund our continued clinical studies of B-VEC or KB105, planned preclinical studies for our other product candidates, or our operations.
+Our funds may not be sufficient to enable us to seek marketing approval to commercially launch B-VEC or KB105.
 Accordingly, to obtain marketing approval for and to commercialize any of our product candidates, we may be required to obtain further funding through public or private equity offerings, debt financings, collaboration and licensing arrangements.
 Adequate additional financing may not be available to us on acceptable terms, if at all.
 Our failure to raise capital when needed could have a negative effect on our financial condition and our ability to pursue our business strategy.